pvasek/kudu-wiki/REST-API.md

     DELETE /api/vfs/{path}
     Delete the file at path.

-See this page for information on switching branch: [[Deployment branch|Deployment branch]]

 ## Zip
    The Zip API allows downloading folders as zip files, or expanding zip files into folders.